Nicola Pezolet, PhD

 - ARTH 374 Architecture & Urbanism in Montreal

-- ARTH 400 Advanced Seminar in Art Historical Method: From the Gesamtkunstwerk to the Postwar "Synthesis of the Arts"
+- ARTH 400 From the Gesamtkunstwerk to the Postwar "Synthesis of the Arts" (advanced seminar)

-- ARTH 450 Advanced Seminar in History of Art & Architecture: Architecture and Utopia
+- ARTH 450 Architecture and Utopia (advanced seminar)

-- ARTH 633/2 Creative and Critical Literature in Art History: Image Building: Art, Architecture, and Print Media
+- ARTH 633/2 Image Building: Art, Architecture, and Print Media

 I am interested in research projects focused on collaborative practices between architects, artists and craftspeople in 20th century Western Europe and North America.
 I have a special interest in the creation of aesthetic environments and atmospheres, both secular and religious, via polychromy, mural painting, stained glass, public sculpture, etc. I am particularly interested in the occasional overlaps and confrontations between modernism and Catholic sacred art and architecture.
 I also welcome projects involving a study of modern architecture and print media, whether it is professional periodicals, avant-garde journals, little magazines, etc. On a methodological level, I have an active interest in socio-cultural history of art and architecture, as well as by the critical study of the historiography of modernism.